 While satisfied customers may leave the business feeling happy, they may not return.
 They may well be swayed by swanky advertisements or deep discounts offered by competitors the next time around.
 On the other hand, a customer who is delighted by a service exceeding his expectations will become a loyal patron of the brand forever, since the brand will always evoke a positive memory of association for him.

-There are four reasons to invest in additional effort in delighting customers, as it can pay rich dividends in a very direct way:
+Here are four reasons to invest in additional effort in delighting customers and going beyond satisfaction, as it can pay rich dividends in a very direct way.

 Increased customer retention through loyalty